New P2 Instance Type for Amazon EC2 – Up to 16 GPUs

 - Multiple GPUs in multiple instances within a Placement Group

-P2 instances are VPC only, require the use of 64-bit, HVM-style, EBS-backed AMIs, and you can launch them today in the US East (Northern Virginia), US West (Oregon), and EU (Ireland) regions as On-Demand Instances, Spot Instances, Reserved Instances, or Dedicated Hosts.
+P2 instances are VPC only, require the use of 64-bit, HVM-style, EBS-backed AMIs, and you can launch them today in the US East (N. Virginia), US West (Oregon), and Europe (Ireland) regions as On-Demand Instances, Spot Instances, Reserved Instances, or Dedicated Hosts.

 Here’s how I installed the NVIDIA drivers and the CUDA toolkit on my P2 instance, after first creating, formatting, attaching, and mounting (to